107 Jamz Celebrates Black History Month – Today In Black History February 27th [VIDEO]

-Anna Julia Cooper was one of the most prominent African-American scholars in United States history and a member of Alpha Kappa Alpha sorority.
+Anna Julia Cooper was one of the most prominent African-American scholars in United States history.
+She was also a proud member of Alpha Kappa Alpha sorority.
 Her most notable speech was delivered at the World's Congress of Representative Women in Chicago in 1893 (she was one of three black women invited to speak).

 At age of sixty-five, she became the fourth black woman in American history to earn a Doctorate of Philosophy degree.
 On this day in 1964, she died at the ripe old age of 105.
 Her memorial was held in a chapel on the campus of Saint Augustine's College, where her academic career began.
 She was buried alongside her husband, at the City Cemetery in Raleigh.